antonno5/context-free-parser/README.md

 # Context free parser

-For all parsers input.in is used to input the test.
+For all parsers input.in is used to input the test

 ## Parser for LR(1) grammar